 3) Hallucinations affect 25% of people during the late stages of major alcohol withdrawal.
 Visual hallucinations, such as insects or worms crawling the walls or on their skin.
 Many times, these visual hallucinations are accompanied by tactile hallucinations; the alcoholic going through withdrawal may also feel the insects on their skin (where there are none), which is called formication.
 Less commonly, auditory hallucinations occur during alcohol withdrawal.

-4) Delirium Tremens (DT’s), the most dangerous stage of alcohol withdrawal, affects 5% of people withdrawing from alcohol and begins 48-72 hours after alcohol use ceases.
+4) Delirium Tremens (DT’s), the most dangerous stage of alcohol withdrawal, affect 5% of people withdrawing from alcohol and begins 48-72 hours after alcohol use ceases.
 The hallmark of the DTs is pronounced delirium – the alcoholic is awake, but confused, agitated, sweating, hallucinating.
-DTs also cause hypertension and tachycardia.
+The DTs also cause hypertension and tachycardia.
 The Delirium Tremens is a medical emergency.
-If untreated, death may occur in almost 35% of people.
+If untreated, death may occur in almost 35% people.
 Even with medical treatment, the DTs is associated with 5%-15% death rate.

 Can Alcoholism Be Prevented?